polterguy/magic.data.cql/README.md

 ## Internals

-This project is created to be a multi-tenant solution, implying multiple users, and/or cloudlets can use the same physical database for both files, log entries and cache entries.
+This project is created to be a multi-tenant solution, implying multiple users, and/or cloudlets, can use the same physical database for both files, log entries, and cache entries.
 However, this implies you are able to correctly resolve the _"tenant"_ parts and the _"cloudlet"_ parts for all the above tables.
-How to achieve this is currently beyond the scope of this document.
+How to achieve this is currently beyond the scope of this document, but our suggestion is to create some sort of `IRootResolver` service implementation that is dynamically created according to the `Host` HTTP header of requests.

 ## Project website